umanit/LexikPayboxBundle/README.md

 # Lexik Paybox Bundle
 lexik_paybox:
     parameters:
+        something: # A configuration context to manage multiple parameters sets
-        productions: false
+            production: false
             site:       '9999999'   # Site number provided by the bank
             rank:       '99'        # Rank number provided by the bank
             login:      '999999999' # Customer's login provided by Paybox
             hmac:
                 key: '01234...BCDEF' # Key used to compute the hmac hash, provided by Paybox
 ```

 Additional configuration: